xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-issuance-low-level.rst

 **Steps 14-15 (DPoP Proof for Credential Endpoint)**: The Wallet Instance for requesting the Digital Credential creates a proof of possession with ``c_nonce`` obtained in **Step 13** and using the private key used for the DPoP, signing a DPoP Proof JWT according to (:rfc:`9449`) Section 4.
 The ``jwk`` value in the ``proof`` parameter MUST be equal to the public key referenced in the DPoP.

 **Step 16 (Credential Request)**: The Wallet Instance sends a request for the Digital Credential to the Credential endpoint.
-This request MUST include the Access Token, DPoP Proof JWT, credential type, proof (which demonstrates possession of the key).
-The proof parameter MUST be an object that contains evidence of possession of the cryptographic key material to which the issued Digital Credential will be bound.
+This request MUST include the Access Token, DPoP Proof JWT, Credential type, proof (which demonstrates possession of the key).
+The ``proof`` parameter MUST be an object that contains evidence of possession of the cryptographic key material to which the issued Digital Credential will be bound.
 To verify the proof, the Credential Issuer conducts the following checks at the Credential endpoint:

- 1. the JWT proof MUST include all required claims as specified in the table of Section :ref:`credential-issuance-endpoint:Token Request`;
+ 1. The JWT proof MUST include all required claims as specified in the table of Section :ref:`credential-issuance-endpoint:Token Request`.
- 2. The key proof MUST be explicitly typed using header parameters as defined for the respective proof type;
+ 2. The key proof MUST be explicitly typed using header parameters as defined for the respective proof type.
- 3. The header parameter alg MUST indicate a registered asymmetric digital signature algorithm, and MUST NOT be set to `none`;
+ 3. The header parameter ``alg`` MUST indicate a registered asymmetric digital signature algorithm, and MUST NOT be set to `none`.
- 4. The signature on the key proof MUST be verified using the public key specified in the header parameter;
+ 4. The signature on the key proof MUST be verified using the public key specified in the header parameter.
- 5. The header parameter MUST NOT contain a private key;
+ 5. The header parameter MUST NOT contain a private key.
- 6. If a `c_nonce` value was previously provided by the server, the nonce claim in the JWT MUST match this `c_nonce` value.
-Furthermore, the creation time of the JWT, as indicated by the `iat` claim or a server-managed timestamp via the nonce claim, MUST be within an acceptable window of time as determined by the server.
+ 6. If a ``c_nonce`` value was previously provided by the server, the ``nonce`` claim in the JWT MUST match this ``c_nonce`` value.
+Furthermore, the creation time of the JWT, as indicated by the ``iat`` claim or a server-managed timestamp via the ``nonce`` claim, MUST be within an acceptable window of time as determined by the server.

 .. note::
-  **Credential Schema and Status registration**: The Credential Issuer MUST register all the issued Credentials for their later revocation, if needed.
+  The Credential Issuer MUST register all the issued Credentials for their later revocation, if needed.

 .. note::